w3f/polkadot-spec/docs/chapter-anv.md

 - ${C}$ is an assignment criterion which refers to the candidate under which the assignment is relevant by the block hash.

-- ${I}$ is an unsigned 32-bit integer indicating the index of the candidate, corresponding the the order of the availability cores ([Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores)).
+- ${I}$ is an unsigned 32-bit integer indicating the index of the candidate, corresponding the the order of the availability cores ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-availability-cores)).

 - ${B}_{{h}}$ is the relay chain block hash where the candidate appears.